alces-software/flight-appliance-docs/docs/source/slurm/slurm.rst

 Running task array jobs
 ~~~~~~~~~~~~~~~~~~~~~~~

 A common workload is having a large number of jobs to run which basically do the same thing, aside perhaps from having different input data.
 You could generate a job-script for each of them and submit it, but that's not very convenient - especially if you have many hundreds or thousands of tasks to complete.
-Such jobs are known as **task arrays** - an `embarrasingly parallel <https://en.wikipedia.org/wiki/Embarrassingly_parallel>`_ job will often fit into this category.
+Such jobs are known as **task arrays** - an `embarrassingly parallel <https://en.wikipedia.org/wiki/Embarrassingly_parallel>`_ job will often fit into this category.

 A convenient way to run such jobs on a cluster is to use a task array, using the ``-a [array_spec] | --array=[array_spec]`` directive.
 Your job-script can then use the pseudo environment variables created by the scheduler to refer to data used by each task in the job.
 The following job-script uses the ``$SLURM_ARRAY_TASK_ID``/``%a`` variable to echo its current task ID to an output file: